SquidSparks/vsmanual/README.md

 # vivid/stasis manual apworld
-###### nobody asked for this.
+###### ~nobody asked for this.~
+nevermind people are indeed asking for this

-After a whole month of work ~and having to redo half of it because of the offical release~, you can play vivid/stasis in your multiworld.
-I don't know why you would, but you can!\
+After a whole month of work ~and having to redo half of it because of the offical release~,  vivid/stasis has a manual apworld.\
 Currently updated to 5.0

 ## Things in this rando: